 - Care preferences: Are you for or against assisted living facilities?
 Do you want certain medical procedures to be omitted or used if you become debilitated?
 You will need a clear idea of your care preferences.
 The more detailed you can get, the better in many cases.

 - Finances: Of course, the underlying purpose of long term care planning is arranging for care that you can reasonably afford.
 You may be eligible for governmental assistance like Medicaid, or benefits granted through one of your insurance providers, for example.
 You could also be ineligible for certain types of long term care if your finances are too healthy.
 It is the goal of our St. Louis lawyers to arrange for you to have the best possible long term care based on your preference, while simultaneously saving you and your family the most money as possible.

 An experienced elder law attorney can assist with this confusing area of law and ensure your plan maximizes benefits.
-Our attorneys have more than 30 years experience and focus the majority of their practice on estate planning, probate and elder law.
-Call our office at 314-966-2226 to schedule a free consultation.
+Attorney Robin L. Kaiser has more than 15 years experience and focused her practice on estate planning, probate and elder law.
+Call our office at 314-238-1266 to schedule a free consultation.